GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 f"{x}"            # 5. ->	ControlFlowNode for Fstring (format string expression)
 ```

-One thing to note is the order of the steps are not reverse and follow the same order as the source to sink path.
+One thing to note is the order of the steps are not reversed and follow the same order as the source to sink path.
 This is because the path is being traversed in the direction of the dataflow.

 The thing to note with this is we can see `foo(x)` is one of the sources of data and so `foo()` might not ever be called.